Digivigil/digivigil.github.io/docs/markdown/classes/Configuration.Configuration.md

 **`Remarks`**

 In the example, the Configuration class is imported as "Configuration".
 The current value of the version setting is retrieved using get().
-An observable for the https.port setting is retrieved using getObservable().
+An observable for the "https.port" setting is retrieved using getObservable().
 The Configuration class is then used to set the "https.port" to 443.

 ## Table of contents